 Attention Deficit Hyperactivity Disorder (ADHD)

-Attention Deficit Hyperactivity Disorder (ADHD) is a type of neuro-developmental disorder which is characterized by poor concentration and attention, being disorganized, forgetting information, impulsivity, and can also include hyperactivity, restlessness, and inability to sit still.
+Attention Deficit Hyperactivity Disorder (ADHD) is a type of neurodevelopmental disorder that is characterized by poor concentration and attention, being disorganized, forgetting information, impulsivity, and can also include hyperactivity, restlessness, and inability to sit still.

-ADHD has become one of the most common neuro-developmental disorders in children and adolescence.
+ADHD has become one of the most common neurodevelopmental disorders in children and adolescence.
 It is mostly diagnosed in childhood when the child is struggling academically or has hyperactive behaviors.
 The disorder is caused by a chemical imbalance in the brain and lasts into adulthood.
-ADHD is more prominent in males than females.
-Although treatment cannot provide the 100% cure of ADHD, it can help to minimize symptoms.
-Early diagnosis and management of ADHD can help in dealing with the severity and later complications of the disorder.
+Signs of ADHD are more prominent in males than females.
+Although ADHD treatment cannot provide a 100% cure for ADHD, it can help to minimize attention deficit hyperactivity disorder symptoms.
+Early attention deficit hyperactivity disorder diagnosis and management of ADHD can help in dealing with the severity and later complications of the disorder.

 Many people with ADHD enjoy successful lives.
 People with ADHD are usually artistic, work well with their hands or at a job they enjoy.
-If ADHD is not treated timely in children and adults, it can have a serious impact on their day to day functioning and can lead to difficulties with relationships, academics, and work related tasks.
+If ADHD treatment for adults and children is not done timely, it can have a serious impact on their day-to-day functioning and can lead to difficulties with relationships, academics, and work-related tasks.
 Additionally, untreated ADHD in adults can present as depression or anxiety.

 - Poor sleep cycle

 Once the triggers for Attention Deficit Hyperactivity Disorder symptoms are recognized, some lifestyle changes can help to minimize attention deficit disorder symptoms.

 The Attention Deficit Hyperactivity Disorder Symptoms in children and teenagers include: